GenomicsDB/GenomicsDB-Python/genomicsdb/scripts/README.md

                         	1. -i/--interval and -I/--interval-list are mutually exclusive
                         	2. either samples and/or intervals using -i/-I/-s/-S options has to be specified
 ```

+### Filters and Attributes

+Filters can be specified via an optional argument(`-f/--filter`) to `genomicsdb_query`.
+They are genomic filter expressions for the query and are based on the genomic attributes specified for the query.
+Genomic attributes are all the fields and REF and ALT specified during import of the variant files into GenomicsDB.
+Note that any attribute used in the filter expression should also be specified as an attribute to the query via `-a/--attribute` argument if they are not the defaults(REF and GT).

+The expressions themselves are enhanced algebraic expressions using the attributes and the values for those attributes at the locus(contig+position) for the sample.
+The supported operators are all the binary, algebraic operators, e.g. `==, !=, >, <, >=, <=...` and custom operators `|=` to use with `ALT` for a match with any of the alternate alleles and `&=` to match a resolved GT field with respect to REF and ALT.
+The expressions can also contain predefined aliases for often used operations.
+These are currently supported per sample per locus -

+1. ISCALL   : is a variant call, filters out `GT="./."` fir example
+2. ISHOMREF : homozygous with the reference allele(REF)
+3. ISHOMALT : both the alleles are non-REF (ALT)
+4. ISHET    : heterozygous when the alleles in GT are different
+5. resolve  : resolves the GT field specified as `0/0` or `1|2` into alleles with respect to REF and ALT.
+6. splitcompare :

+Example filters:

+* ISCALL && !ISHOMREF
+* ISCALL && (REF == "G" && ALT |= "T" && resolve(GT, REF, ALT) &= "T/T")
+* ISCALL && (DP>0 && resolve(GT, REF, ALT) &= "T/T")